8.3. Basic Types of Experimental Design

 When we know that certain characteristics of our experimental units strongly influence the response variable, Randomized Block Design provides a method for controlling this variability while still maintaining the benefits of randomization.

-The key insight is that we want to remove the effect of the blocking variable from our comparison of treatments.
+Recall that blocking is a techinque of grouping experimental units into subgroups (blocks) based on shared characteristics.
+By blocking, we remove the effect of the extraneous variable from our comparison of treatments.
 By ensuring each treatment appears in each block, we can separate treatment effects from block effects.

-Consider testing a new pain medication where we know that age significantly affects both baseline pain levels and response to medication.
-We might create blocks based on age groups:
+Consider testing a new pain medication.
+If it is known that age significantly affects both baseline pain levels and response to medication, we can choose to create blocks based on age groups.

 • Block 1: Ages 18-30 (young adults)